Unifying cubical and multimodal type theory: Introduction

 \section{Introduction}

 Type theorists have produced a plethora of variants of type theory since the introduction of Martin-L{\"o}f type theory (\MLTT{}), each of which attempts to refine \MLTT{} to enhance its expressivity or convenience.
-Unfortunately, even extensions of type theory which appear orthogonal cannot be carelessly combined and so expert attention is frequently necessary to trust a type theory with the correct suite of extensions.
+Unfortunately, even extensions of type theory which appear orthogonal cannot be carelessly combined.
+Expert attention is frequently necessary to ensure that combinations of extensions retain desirable properties of base type theory.
 We are particularly interested in two families of extensions to \MLTT{}: \emph{cubical type theories}~\cite{cohen:2018,angiuli:2021} and \emph{(Fitch-style) modal type theories}~\cite{clouston:2018,birkedal:2020,gratzer:2020}.

 Both of these lines of research aim to increase the expressivity of type theory, but along different axes.
 Cubical type theory gives a higher-dimensional interpretation to the identity type and thereby obtains a more flexible notion of equality along with a computational interpretation of \emph{univalent foundations}~\cite{hottbook}.
 Meanwhile, modal dependent type theory (\MTT{}) extends \MLTT{} with connectives which need not commute with substitution, allowing for type theory to model phenomena such as guarded recursion, axiomatic cohesion, or parametricity~\cite{birkedal:2012,shulman:2018,nuyts:2018}.